Howard Bruner Schaffer: Works

-The Limts of Influence: America's Role in Kashmir
+The Limits of Influence: America's Role in Kashmir

 Robert Hathaway notes in Foreign Affairs that Schaffer has written an "exemplary account" of the United States' efforts to settle or at least manage the Kashmir Conflict.
 Hathaway observes that Schaffer argues that the time is right for a fresh US initiative to help resolve the Kashmir Conflict.

 Surinder Mohan of the Jawaharlal Nehru University notes that it is a "remarkable" book which traces the Oval Office's efforts to resolve the Kashmir issue right from the beginning.
 He observes that the book follows a framework highlighting America's intermittently active and inactive participation from 1948 to the mid 1960s.
 Mohan observes that the book describes well the failure of all the parties involved: the United Nations, United States, India and Pakistan.
 While maintaining that it is a fine book Mohan expresses disappointment with the absence of the analysis of the impacts of the 1971 war and Indo-US nuclear deal.
 Mohan concludes that the book is timely, devoid of jargon and highly accessible.
 Mohan notes that the book contributes substantially to the literature on the Kashmir conflict and Mohan also recommends that the book be on the desk of every policy-maker and student of the region.

 Michael Cotter terms Schaffer's book as outstanding and says it is a must read for those studying the Kashmir Conflict as well as the current Central Asian conflicts.
-Cottenr observes that while the book concentrates on America's role it also provides a detailed outline of the conflict from its genesis to its contemporary geopolitical impact.
+Cotter observes that while the book concentrates on America's role it also provides a detailed outline of the conflict from its genesis to its contemporary geopolitical impact.
 According to Cotter, Schaffer is one of the few who can cover the topic thoroughly.
 Cotter notes that Schaffer's detailed analysis is buttressed with extensive footnotes which take heavily from the official documents from the dispute's early days.
 Cotter in his conclusion remarks that there is "unlikely to be a better textbook example of such a situation than that offered to readers by Howard Schaffer.